localhost8080/roman-numerals/README.md

  - Switch statements
  - Basic Oo things (eg inheritance, data available within the scope of the class, though doesnt have any private methods / isnt a singleton, doesnt need a constructor, etc etc)

-there is no roman number for 0
+There is no roman number for 0

-while this task is designed to build some code from scratch with tests, etc, in a production environment its not always advisable to re-invent the wheel: the zend framework 1 has a comprehensive library for all sorts of conversions (here)[http://framework.zend.com/manual/1.0/en/zend.measure.types.html] this component could easilly be used on on its own or alongside zf2 within a larger application, eg using composer
+While this task is designed to build some code from scratch with tests, etc, in a production environment its not always advisable to re-invent the wheel: the zend framework 1 has a comprehensive library for all sorts of conversions [here](http://framework.zend.com/manual/1.0/en/zend.measure.types.html) this component could easilly be used on on its own or alongside zf2 within a larger application, eg using composer

-there is also a PEAR library for roman numeral conversion (though the code is no longer maintained, it suports conversion of numbers up to 5,999,999)
+There is also a PEAR library for roman numeral conversion (though the code is no longer maintained, it suports conversion of numbers up to 5,999,999)

+There is no testing of the lib.js in the travis system, though it has been tested using brackets editor and jsHint locally JsHint can be included in the travis build process to automate this task.
-there is no testing of the lib.js (easily fixed with jslint) there is no testing of the html output (generally run through w3 validator or equivalent)
+There is no scripted testing of the html output (generally run through w3 validator or equivalent)